 “We’re gonna cut off your uniform”

-I’ll never forget the IV bag was ice cold, and the fluid hurt more than the bullet wound.
+I’ll never forget that the IV bag was ice cold, and the fluid hurt more than the bullet wound.
 Blah, blah, blah, I take a Black Hawk ride to higher up on the medical food chain.

-All the while saying “FUCK!”
+All the while saying the F word over and over.

 I arrive where I had left just days earlier, and where my boss/friend was located.
 There was an ambulance waiting on me.
 With a medic on each arm, we walk right past the ambulance, with me bitching up a storm about not wanting to be sent home.
 After all I really thought it was just a nick, and that I’d be OK in a day or so.
 Kinda like, “EVERYONE; get off my nutts!”